 Program eligible applicants is any county, municipality, city, town, township, public authority, school district, special district, intrastate district, council of governments (regardless of whether the council of governments is incorporated as a non-profit under State law), regional or interstate government entity, or agency or instrumentality of a local government, authorized Tribal organization, and any rural community, unincorporated town or village or other public entity.

 Program Maximum Assistance

-The maximum program assistance available for the State Hazard Mitigation Plan is \$500,000 and is \$150,000 for local Hazard Mitigation Plans.
+The minimum program assistance available is \$20,000 and the maximum assistance available is \$150,000.